New Parent Leave

 By the end of the fifteenth week before the week you (or your partner) expect to give birth you should have told us the week in which your doctor or midwife expects you to give birth (in the UK this is usually contained in a form called a MATB1).

-We would also ask that you let us know by this time when you want your parental leave to begin, although we will try our best to be flexible.
+We would also ask that you let us know by this time when you want your parental leave to begin, although we will try our best to be flexible around Antenatal appointments/ adoption appointments for example.

 Your new parent leave will normally start on the date you have selected.
 However, it may start earlier if you or your partner give birth before then.
 If you are pregnant and are absent for a pregnancy-related reason in the last four weeks before your expected week of childbirth then it may also start early.
 In either of those cases, new parent leave will start on the following day.
 Therefore you must tell us as soon as possible if you are absent because of a pregnancy-related reason.